 If you want to execute a particular interceptor based on a runtime check,

 you can add a runWhen function to the options object.
-The interceptor will not be executed if and only if the return
+The request interceptor will not be executed if and only if the return

 of runWhen is false.
 The function will be called with the config